 Implementing precision agriculture solutions in Australian avocado production systems (AV18002)

-This investment is refinining and working towards commercialising technologies and innovations to help the avocado industry improve production and efficiency.
-There is a particular focus on delivering solutions to help growers predict yield, look at yield variability and map factors such as disease, to in turn support on-farm decision making.
+From 2019 to 2022, this project provided the avocado industry with access to new technology to predict yield, look at yield variability and map factors such as disease, to support on-farm decision making.

 The work builds on the Multi-scale monitoring tools for managing Australian tree crops initiative, supported by Hort Innovation under the Australian Government’s Rural R&D for Profit program.

-- Developing a mobile app to provide avocado growers with up-to-date, high-resolution satellite imagery and other capabilities to support pre-harvest yield forecasts and mapping of tree health and vigour, yield parameters including fruit size, and disease with a focus on phytophthora.
+During the project, a ‘Crop Count’ mobile app (available here) was successfully developed and trialled.
+The map provides the avocado industry with up-to-date, high-resolution satellite imagery and other capabilities to support pre-harvest yield forecasts and mapping of tree health and vigour, yield parameters including fruit size, and disease with a focus on phytophthora.

-This project is a strategic levy investment in the Hort Innovation Avocado Fund
+This project was a strategic levy investment in the Hort Innovation Avocado Fund